 As Hilbert described it in one interview, Popov made what seems like a bold move.
 While Hilbert worked undercover, the two “were crossing paths, and [Popov] started offering up product and it went back and forth.
 Eventually he started talking about wanting to be clean or help the FBI or something of that nature.”
 When Ivanov made a deal with the FBI, he had feared for his family enough to insist that they be relocated from Russia to the United States, in stark contrast to Popov apparently telling someone he thought was a criminal that he wanted to “help the FBI.”
-More than a decade later, Hilbert began work on a draft of his memoirs that Popov’s “family and friends would be in danger” if it was suspected he was working with the Bureau.
-This assessment that raises more questions about Popov’s announcing his apparent desire to work with the FBI.
+More than a decade later, Hilbert began work on a draft of his memoirs and wrote that Popov’s “family and friends would be in danger” if it was suspected he had been working with the Bureau.
+This assessment raises more questions about Popov’s announcing his apparent desire to work with the FBI.

 Though I knew that cases could still be made against [Popov], for hacks the FBI knew he committed but had not yet been charged, we could do what law enforcement does on a daily basis.
 We could make this guy a deal to go after the bigger fish in the sea.

 Hilbert wasn’t the only person from the government who was talking to Popov at the time.
 Another FBI agent in Washington D.C. was also talking to Popov, as was a Secret Service agent.
 After a several phone calls and trips to the London embassy, Popov agreed to come to the United States.
-To his surprise, he was quickly arrested after his arrival and informed by the Bureau that he was not only going to work for them, but he was going to do so entirely on their terms.
+To his apparent surprise, he was quickly arrested after his arrival and informed by the Bureau that he was not only going to work for them, but he was going to do so entirely on their terms.